We asked the experts how to look and sound better on video - CNN Underscored

 - Best noise-canceling headphones: Sony WH-1000XM4 ($349; amazon.com)

 Don’t have any reliable headphones handy?
-We found the EarFun Air to be the best work from home earbuds for those on a budget, as they provide crisp sound and an impressive microphone for taking calls.
-If you want to splurge on a quality pair of over-ear cans, the Sony WH-1000XM4 are our favorite overall headphones for working from home — and deliver excellent noise cancelling to help you focus better on meetings.
+We found the EarFun Air to be the best work-from-home earbuds for those on a budget, as they provide crisp sound and an impressive microphone for taking calls.
+If you want to splurge on a quality pair of over-ear cans, the Sony WH-1000XM4 are our favorite overall headphones for working from home — and deliver excellent noise cancellation to help you focus better on meetings.

 On top of eliminating any unwanted noise, using a dedicated pair of earbuds or headphones will allow you to hear your colleagues better.
 Who knows?
 You might even start paying attention to those lengthy performance reports.